emitruc/genoloader/README.md

 # GenoLoader

-**GenoLoader** is a Python package for derived allele polarization and genetic load estimation from VCF files, designed to work with both standard- and low-coverage genomic sequencing data.
+**GenoLoader** is a Python package for derived allele polarization from VCF files and genetic load estimation, designed to work with both standard- and low-coverage genomic sequencing data.

-Given a Freebayes- or GATK-generated VCF annotated with functional effects (e.g. via [SnpEff](https://pcingola.github.io/SnpEff/)), GenoLoader polarizes each SNP as ancestral or derived and recodes individual genotypes as derived-allele dosage values (0, 1, 2).
+Given a Freebayes- or GATK-generated VCF annotated with functional effects (e.g. via [SnpEff](https://pcingola.github.io/SnpEff/)), GenoLoader main function polarizes each SNP as ancestral or derived and recodes individual genotypes as derived-allele dosage values (0, 1, 2) into a custom format text file.
 It supports multiple polarization strategies — outgroup-based, major allele in one or multiple populations — and implements a read-resampling approach for low-coverage (i.e. ancient) DNA samples.
 All samples present in the VCF are converted regardless of their population assignment.

-Alongside the Python package provided as a Jupyter Lab/Notebook, **GenoLoader** is also provided as an AI-translated c++ scritp.
+Alongside the Python package provided as a Jupyter Lab/Notebook, **GenoLoader** main function (write_gt in the Python package) is also provided as an AI-translated c++ scritp.
 While the Pyhton code allows for easier understanding of the script, implementation within existing pipelines and customization, the c++ version provides the exact same features with a 10X faster execution speed.
 The latter is recommended for processing very large files.

+Genetic load estimates and plotting options are provided as additional functions in the Python package only as they do not require long execution time.

 ---